-The Company does not currently own or have an interest in any producing mineral properties and does not derive any revenues from operations.
+The Company does not currently own or have an interest in any producing mineral properties and does not derive any significant revenues from operations.
 The Company's activities have been funded through equity financing and the Company expects that it will continue to be able to utilize this source of financing until it develops cash flow from operations.
 The Company has been successful in its fund raising efforts in the past, but there can be no assurance that the Company will continue to be successful in the future.
 If such funds are not available or other sources of finance cannot be obtained, then the Company will be forced to curtail its activities to a level for which funding is available and can be obtained.
+The Company's ability to access funding is also contingent on the ongoing demand for commodities and also a function of the demand for gold, both of which are subject to macroeconomic conditions and market fluctuations.